FortunED-Tellers/FortunED/README.md

 3. What the living wage is for the state they are thinking about working in and whether there are better state's to work in for their major.
 4. What the top 5 paying majors are for their chosen major/career category.

-A parent would be interested in:
+A parent/guardian would be interested in:
 1. What the employment likelihood is for their child based on their gender and race in comparison to various levels of educational attainment.
 2. How college tuition prices have changes for In-State and Out-of-State over time.
 3. A way to access the high school or college student page to compare options for their child's future.